Standard Deductions for 2023

 who qualifies as a dependent.

-What are Standard Deduction Exception for Tax Year 2023?
+What Are Standard Deduction Exception for Tax Year 2024?

 - If you were born before Jan.
-2, 1959, your standard deduction increases by $1,850 if you file as a single or head of household.
-If you are legally blind, your standard deduction increases by $1,850, regardless of your age.
+2, 1960, your standard deduction increases by $1,950 if you file as single or head of household.
+If you are legally blind, your standard deduction increases by $1,950 as well.

 - Disaster Loss: Your standard deduction may only be increased by the net amount of any disaster loss you suffered if your area is a federally declared disaster.
 This is the same amount you would report as an itemized deduction if you were itemizing.